roblatham00/data-structures/README.md

 I've continued to build on this collection with "Compressed Arrays", which provide (as best one can in C) array-like access to compressed data.
 The compresed-arrays data structure makes uses of the interval-tree to maintain its blocks

-I also implemented skip-lists because they seemed like something I should learn about.
+I'll also from time to time implement other data structures when I need to do a bit of hands-on learning:
+* skip-lists (not quite right yet)

-There is a simple binary search tree in here too because I was curious about how imbalanced a tree without rebalancing would get for a particular workload.
+* a simple binary search tree
+* heap and heapsort

 ## Building